What Are Common Questions Asked in a Job Interview

 Conclusion

-Common interview questions are predictable by design: they map to competence, cultural fit, and predictability of future performance.
+Common interview questions are predictable by design: they map to competence, cultural fit and predictability of future performance.
 The competitive advantage comes from a repeatable preparation process that aligns your stories to the role, quantifies outcomes, and anticipates mobility or logistical concerns for global roles.
-Use the four-part answering framework (Context, Contribution, Evidence, Impact), the 8-step checklist, and targeted rehearsal to convert anxiety into clear outcomes and forward motion in your career.
+Use the four-part answering framework (Context, Contribution, Evidence, Impact), the preparation checklist, and targeted rehearsal to convert anxiety into clear outcomes and forward motion in your career.